PotentialParadox/User_Configurations/README.md

 <a href="https://github.com/scrooloose/syntastic">Syntastic</a> - An very good syntax checker.
 However, it will only check after a save.
 Note that if you don't want to install clang, you'd need to comment out Clang_Complete and Syntastic along with their corresponding options.

-<a href="https://github.com/Shougo/neocomplete.vim">NeoComplete</a> - keyword completion
+<a href="https://github.com/Shougo/neocomplete.vim">NeoComplete</a> - Keyword completion

-<a href="https://github.com/Rip-Rip/clang_complete">ClangComplete</a> keyword completion using clang for c and c++.
+<a href="https://github.com/Rip-Rip/clang_complete">ClangComplete</a> Keyword completion using clang for c and c++.
 Note that if you don't want to install clang, you'd need to comment out lines 25-32.

+<a href="https://github.com/christoomey/vim-tmux-navigator">vim-tmux-navigator</a> Allows for the seemless integration of vim and tmux.

+<a href="https://github.com/terryma/vim-multiple-cursors">vim-multiple-cursors</a> Activated with Ctrl-n.
+Creates multiple cursors for each duplicate of the word.
+To back-peddle use the command Ctrl-p.

+<a href="https://github.com/klen/python-mode">python-mode</a> Makes vim a python IDE.
+Please follow the link for more information